smattymatty/mathew-storm-site/philo_content/book/Chapter 5 - The Weight of Chains.md

 They passed through the palace gates where guards saluted Nikias with practiced efficiency.
 The familiar rhythms of palace life continued around them—servants carrying water jars, nobles discussing trade agreements, a group of scribes hurrying to afternoon sessions.
 All of it felt like a dream after the nightmare reality below.

 "Three months since the first signs," Daedalus continued, his voice steadier now that they were back in the world of normal architecture.
-"Passages appearing where none were planned.
-I told myself they were survey errors.
-Miscommunications between work crews."
-His bitter laugh echoed off the palace walls.
-"Easier than admitting what I really expected."

 The tower rose before them, its solid stones a comfort after the fluid impossibilities they'd witnessed.
 But even its familiar shape felt different now—less refuge, more cage.